sampy1/quantpy/README.md

 # Application Structure

 + com
+  + This folder is a common locations for python modules that can be called but other scripts.
+  It acts as a library to both the jupyter files and test scripts when a patter is found to be repeably used.
 + db
+  + This folder will contain code relating to the collection of data that the test will run on.
+It is import to keep the collection of information seperate from the processing of the data in terms of how the code is structured.
 + img
   + Folder Containing images that .md or documenation files will work under.
 + research